shoorick/codeception-test-adapter/README.md

   - For each file, parses PHP source and creates test items for:
     - methods whose names start with `test` in `*Test.php` files;
     - all public methods in `*Cest.php` files (excluding magic methods like `__construct`).
+  - Watch for file changes and re-discover tests automatically.

 - **Running tests**
   - Run a **single method** from gutter icon or Testing view.